PIPELINE

 PRECLINICAL

-This liver-directed gene therapy uses Cas-CLOVER, a high-fidelity nuclease for site-specific gene editing of the KLKB1 gene, for the treatment of hereditary angioedema (HAE).
-HAE is a rare, inherited disorder which results in the swelling of the skin, intestinal tract, and airways which can be both debilitating and life-threatening.
-Our preclinical data demonstrate therapeutically relevant reduction of pre-kallikrein levels in mouse models.
+This is an investigational liver-directed non-viral gene editing approach designed to enable high fidelity editing at the pre-kallikrein gene, or KLKB1, for targeted correction of hereditary angioedema, or HAE.
+It utilizes the Cas-CLOVER nuclease, which is engineered for high specificity, to achieve site-specific gene editing.
+HAE is a rare, inherited disorder that results in the swelling of the limbs, intestinal tract, and airways, which can be both debilitating and life-threatening.
+Preclinical data demonstrate therapeutically relevant reduction of pre-kallikrein levels in mouse and non-human primate models.

 PRECLINICAL

-This liver-directed gene therapy combines piggyBac with our nanoparticle delivery technology for the treatment of Hemophilia A. Hemophilia A is a bleeding disorder caused by a deficiency in Factor VIII production.
-Our preclinical data have demonstrated the potential to correct Factor VIII deficiency to near-normal levels in both juvenile and adult mouse models using our fully non-viral system.
+This is an investigational liver-directed gene insertion program combining our transposon-based DNA delivery system with our non-viral nanoparticle technology for the in vivo treatment of Hemophilia A. Hemophilia A is a hereditary disorder caused by a deficiency in Factor VIII, or FVIII, production resulting in excessive bleeding occurring either spontaneously or due to trauma.
+Our preclinical data demonstrate the potential to correct FVIII deficiency to near-normal levels in both juvenile and adult mouse models using our fully non-viral, whole gene insertion system.